sergiisinienok/playground/behavioural-questions.md

 # Do you like to remain technical and why?

-I think being technical is awesome because I can deliver the value fast and at the same time having near to immediate feedback loop from your customers.
+I think being technical is awesome because I can deliver the value fast and at the same time having near to immediate feedback loop from my customers.

 Another great thing is I can use data driven approach to act in an ambiguous environment.
 If I  think I've invented something useful to people, I can validate my idea by presenting it to the real customers within days, sometimes even hours.